The Allen County Museum and the Lima Public Library

 Downloads and Links

-- Maria Vega’s presentation, Forging Intergalactic Alliances: Creating Library/Community Collaborations with a Focus on STEM Education (via slideshare) – and here is the link to instructions for making and using the balloon cargo rocket (PDF).
+- Maria Vega’s presentation, Forging Intergalactic Alliances: Creating Library/Community Collaborations with a Focus on STEM Education (via slideshare).

 - Sarah Kepple’s presentation, How to Be Awesome Like Us (via HaikuDeck)